-See the latest study by the Frontier Group, A New Direction: Our Changing Relationship with Driving and the Implications for America's Future (PFD format).
+See the recent study by the Frontier Group, A New Direction: Our Changing Relationship with Driving and the Implications for America's Future (PFD format).

 Americans drive fewer total miles today than we did nine years ago, and fewer per person than we did at the end of Bill Clinton's first term.
-The unique combination of conditions that fueled the Driving Boom—from cheap gas prices to the rapid expansion of the workforce during the Baby Boom generation — no longer exists.
-Meanwhile, a new generation — the Millennials — is demanding a new American Dream less dependent on driving.
+The unique combination of conditions that fueled the Driving Boom — from cheap gas prices to the rapid expansion of the workforce during the Baby Boom generation — no longer exists.
+Meanwhile, a new generation — the Millennials — sees a new American Dream that is less dependent on driving.

 See also my report on Driving Declines in America's Cities, which highlights research in a recent report by U.S. PIRG Education Fund.

 The DOT "miles driven" metric is also interesting to study in the context of gasoline volume sales, which I also update monthly: